TheLazyGamer/NeoBot/README.md

 13. Move the lib folder from Downloads into Neopets

-14. Create a file in Neopets called RunDailies
+14. Create a file in NeoBot called RunDailies

 15. Paste this into RunDailies:
 	#!/bin/bash
 	Xvfb :1 -screen 5 1920x1080x24 &
 	export DISPLAY=:1.5
 	killall chromedriver
-	cd /home/pi/Documents/Neopets
+	cd /home/pi/Documents/NeoBot
 	javac -cp .:lib/* NeoDailiesPi.java
 	java -cp .:lib/* NeoDailiesPi
 	read -p "Press enter to continue"

-16. In a terminal cd to Neopets.
+16. In a terminal cd to NeoBot.

 17. run chmod 755 RunDailies (this makes it an executable bash file)